nixonlab/teabiscuit/01-rnaseq_workflow/01-practical2.rnaseq_data.md

                                    reads in the spot are ignored.
 ```

-I recommend using these just for formatting the FASTQ files:
+I recommend using these for formatting the FASTQ files:

 ```
 -F|--origfmt                       Defline contains only original sequence name